Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.

 Calycanthus floridus (Sweetshrub) – Native!
 An enchanting native shrub that slowly develops into large thickets.
 The red flowers in June produce a fragrance similar to strawberries or apples!
 The glossy foliage in deer resistant, and turns and attractive yellow in the fall.

-Camellia japonica ‘Korean Fire’ (Camellia) – Camellias are evergreen plants for shade, with this selection having been introduced from Korea by Barry Yinger.
-It has single, bright red flowers that bloom from early April into May.
+Camellia japonica ‘Hokkaido Red’ (Camellia) – Camellias are evergreen plants for the shade garden, with this selection having been selected from seed collected in one of the most northerly parts of Japan.
+It has single, bright red flowers that bloom from February into May.
 Great for the early spring garden.

 Ceanothus americanus (New Jersey Tea) - Native!
 A tough, adaptable shrub, growing to 4' tall with attractive white fluffy flowes during the summer.
 The flowers have a lovely delicate fragrance.
 Thrives in dry, sunny locations and is sea shore tolerant.